as228gn/L2/README.md

 **increaseOrDecreaseByPercent()**
 Sets the new property measurments to increase the percentage by the percent being sent in to the function.
+Needs the hypotenuse, adjacentSide and oppositeSide properties.

+## Contributing
+Feel free to contribute, for questions email as228gn@student.lnu.se

 ## License
 MIT License